avilabon/MDEF_Albert/docs/term1/07-BiologyZero.md

 ## Bio Zero
 **Is life a mere piece of information that can self-replicate to adapt to environmental conditions?**

 Bio Zero has been a journey at the speed of light through concepts and technologies related to life.
-We have flown over different branches of biology such as molecular biology, microbiology, cellular biology, genetic engineering...
-And along the way we saw cells, proteins, amino acids, dna, rna, exons and we learned about CRISP-Cas9 and its use in genetic engineering, we saw bacteria, fungi, protists and we spoke about "LUCA",...
+We have flown over different branches of biology, such as molecular biology, microbiology, cellular biology, genetic engineering, etc. And along the way, we saw cells, proteins, amino acids, DNA, RNA, exons, bacteria, fungi, protists, and we met CRISPR-Cas9, the new genetic engineering weapon.

-We have been able to practice a little preparing low-cost bacteria cultures in petri dishes with almost homemade resources, approaching an invisible world with microscopes and seeing practical applications such as growing spirulina or kombucha.
+We have been able to practice preparing low-cost bacteria cultures in petri dishes with almost homemade resources, approaching an invisible world with microscopes and seeing practical applications such as growing spirulina or kombucha.

-In addition, throughout the seminar we were able to reflect on the scientific method, experimental design, the peer-review process for publications, the role of science in general, as well as the funding of scientific research and some open science initiatives.
+In addition, throughout the seminar, we were able to reflect on the scientific method, experimental design, the peer-review process for publications, the role of science in general, as well as the funding of scientific research and some open science initiatives.

 ![Low cost bacteria cultures](../images/CultivatingBacteria.PNG){Width=800}
 ???+ danger "Lab rules"